How to Cold Message on LinkedIn – Easy Way to Get Responses

-Step 1: Find your target executive.
-Ideally a key decision maker within the company.
-Once you’ve found the right connection, get their email address
+Find your target executive.
+Ideally this will be a key decision maker within the company.
+Once you’ve found the right connection, get their email address.

-Step 2: Research the firm.
 Compare them to other firms in their industry.
 Why is this firm more successful?
 And what can I offer them that they already don’t have?

-Step 3: Come up with thoughtful questions and cold message your target key decision maker.
+Come up with thoughtful questions and cold message your target key decision maker.
 An example of a message you could send is something like;

 The job market today is filled with so much noise.
 They are more talented candidates than ever before, and yet, it’s harder than ever to find the right ones.

 Thoughtful networking is my latest trick in getting my clients job offers to roles they could only previously dream of!

 Cold messaging on LinkedIn is all about making genuine connections with others on the platform.
 It’s much easier to sell something (or sell yourself) after building rapport with the other person.

 If you found this helpful, please forward it to your friends who are currently job hunting.
 Everyone should learn the right way to network.